 To remediate the ITGC Material Weakness, we enhanced the design of our ITGCs over the IT systems that support the Company's revenue and related financial reporting processes, including, (i) developed and implemented additional training and awareness which addressed ITGCs and policies, including educating control owners concerning the principles and requirements of each control, with a focus on user access; (ii) increased the extent of oversight and verification checks included in operation of user access controls and processes; (iii) deployed additional tools to support administration of user access; and (iv) enhanced quarterly management reporting on the remediation measures to the audit committee of the board of directors.
-Although we intend to complete the remediation process as promptly as possible, we will not be able to fully remediate the ITGC Material Weakness until we validate the consistent operating effectiveness of newly implemented controls.
+Although we intend to complete the remediation process as promptly as possible, we will not be able to fully remediate the ITGC Material Weakness until the controls are operating effectively.